 Other projects: Standardisation of fast pyrolysis bio-oil

-The working group CEN/TC 19 WG 41 of the European Committee for Standardization (CEN) is preparing a standard for the quality requirements of fast pyrolysis bio-oil on the basis of a mandate issued by the EU Commission.
+The working group CEN/TC 19 WG 41 of the European Committee for Standardization (CEN) prepared a standard for the quality requirements of fast pyrolysis bio-oil on the basis of a mandate issued by the EU Commission.
 Pyrolysis oil that meets the demands set by the standard can be used in industrial boilers (>1 MW thermal capacity).
 Thus, pyrolysis oil is not used for traffic purposes.
-The standard will be published during the spring of 2017.
+The standard was published in March 2017.

 The Standard will include the parameters to be gauged of pyrolysis oil, their threshold values and testing methods.
 In addition, the parameters affecting emissions and the function of burners as well as the parameters’ threshold values and testing methods will be defined.

-A technical report about the quality requirements of fast pyrolysis bio-oil for engine-use (diesel engines and gas turbines) is being prepared.
+A technical report about the quality requirements of fast pyrolysis bio-oil for engine-use (diesel engines and gas turbines) was published in June 2017.
 However, more research and engine tests are required before a technical specification of the engine-use of pyrolysis oil can be published.